 The question arises to what extent the requirement of Article 3 of the Convention on the Rights of the Child is met in child abduction cases.
-This was also the case in the procedure about a young boy in Chile, who was diagnosed with autism.
+This was also the case in this procedure about a young boy in Chile, who was diagnosed with autism.

 Article 3 of the Child’s Rights Convention